Here in this article you learn about the differences in Seiko progressive lenses and get a recommendation when to choose which lens design.

 In such a case the picture could be perceived a little bit higher or lower in one eye or the other.
 Here comes TMT (Twin Eye Modulation Technology) into play to minimize those effects which are very common in progressive lenses.
 With these lenses, you get a more balanced feel which leads to a faster adaption of your new glasses.
 Twin Eye Modulation Technology is exclusively available on the Prime X and Xceed variants.

 Those are the properties that get shared by Prime X and the customized version Prime Xceed.
 The differences between them are data that gets considered when your progressive lenses are manufactured.
-In case of the Prime X the configuration is set to where the reading zones are placed in the lower part of your lenses.
+In the case of Prime X, the configuration is set to where the reading zones are placed in the lower part of your lenses.

 But that is only optimal if the frame sits in a standard manner which is 12mm away from your eyes and has a certain tilt in combination with an average pupilar distance.
 This set up alone has so many possibilities for variation why I like to choose the Prime Xceed variant.
 With this lens design you can be sure that the following is considered to be customized for your lens: